keneek/cs-grub/README.md

 The Substrate framework is a modular framework for custom blockchains built using Rust and Wasm.
 Very powerful runtime, which includes **on-chain upgrades** (the run time source is stored on chain and can be updated on chain).

 - [Intro to Substrate](https://www.youtube.com/watch?v=-6BBIr-DmI4) Great crowdcast describing the Substrate framework and constructing the runtime with pallets.
+- [Blockchain Framework in Rust - Workshop](https://www.youtube.com/watch?v=NrG3co6UWEg) 16 Feb 2022 livestream of using substrate to build blockchain with substrate.
 - [Official Substrate Tutorials](https://docs.substrate.io/tutorials/v3/) is a series of the official Substrate tutorials with great examples and use cases.
 - [Substrate Recipes Workshop](https://www.youtube.com/watch?v=KVJIWxZSNHQ) Learn to Build a Custom Blockchain
 - [Substrate How-to Guides](https://docs.substrate.io/how-to-guides/v3/) Includes guidance on building recipes, other exmaples.